gabl18/my-own-3d-prints/README.md

 # Images:

-The 3D-Print turned out pretty horrific because I have some Issues with Z-wobble it seems like, and I haven't managed to fix that in hours, the 3D-Models are fine tho and should print perfectly fine on other 3D-Printers, it's just this Z-wobble issue I am having that makes them look all botched and such.
+The 3D-Print turned out pretty horrific because I have some Issues with Z-wobble it seems like, and I haven't managed to fix that in hours.
+Also it isn't like a perfect solution but I painted the different colored parts with a sharpie.
+The 3D-Models are fine tho and should print perfectly fine on other 3D-Printers, it's just this Z-wobble issue I am having that makes them look all botched and such.

 ![3D-Printed Sheep](Printed-Image-1.jpeg)